What is a Salary Survey?

 The purpose of salary surveys provide a means for comparison of salaries at the company

-Several salary survey demos are available at: HR-Survey.
+An on-line salary survey demo is available at:

 Surveys gather and summarize compensation information and provide a means for comparison of salaries at the company.